Estimated reading time: 6 minutes

 If you’re trying to find a reliable, future-proof job, you’re looking in the right place.
 In a world that runs on electricity, the service of an electrician is always in demand.

-This situation of high demand and limited supply is why the electrical trade has such high salaries.
+This situation of high demand and the limited supply is why the electrical trade has such high salaries.

 Whether you’re fresh out of high school or thinking of going back to school, electrical training is a worthy choice.
 In California, you must choose a school that is approved by the State.
 And, once you accumulate the required work hours and take and pass the Journeyman test, you will become licensed.
 But, you can work in the field after you secure your Electrical Training Card from the approved school.